DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 If you select the `Git` tab in the RStudio pane, all files you identified in `.gitignore` should disappear from the list of unstaged files.

-Lastly, let’s check your project directory.
-While you may have additional files or folders, you should have at least the following:

-    portfolio-last-first/
-        |-- carpentry/
-        |-- data/
-        |-- data-raw/
-        |-- design/
-        |-- displays/
-        |-- practice/
-        |-- reports/
-        |-- resources/
-        |-- .gitignore
-        |-- .Renviron
-        `-- portfolio-last-first.Rproj

 ## invite collaborator